Hermann Gummel

 Hermann K. Gummel (6 July 1923 – 5 September 2022) was a German physicist and pioneer in the semiconductor industry.

 The son of Hans and Charlotte Gummel, he was the middle of their three children, Bärbel and Achi being respectively his older sister and his younger brother.
 Grown up in very turbulent times in Nazi Germany, after graduating from high school, he was enlisted as a radio operator for the Germany Army in World War II.
-As a soldier, he was wound by a shrapnel and taken prisoner during the D Day.
+As a soldier, he was wounded by shrapnel and taken prisoner during the D Day.
 After being brought to Scotland as a war prisoner, the compassionate care of the doctors and medical staff avoided his leg amputation: he was always grateful for this, thought he suffered pain in his leg for the rest of his life.

 Gummel received his Diplom degree in physics from Philipps University (Marburg, Germany) in 1952.
 He received his M.S.
 (1952) and Ph.D.
 (1957) degrees in theoretical semiconductor physics from Syracuse University.
 In Marburg met and fall in love with Erika Reich, who eventually become his wife.

 Gummel joined Bell Laboratories in 1956; his doctoral advisor, Melvin Lax, had moved from Syracuse University to Bell the previous year.